longhorn/longhorn/enhancements/20230526-volume-backup-policy-for-longhorn-system-backup.md

 1. When volume backup policy is specified:
    - `if-not-present`: Longhorn will create a backup for volumes that do not have an existing backup.
-   - `alway`: Longhorn will create a backup for all volumes, regardless of their existing backups.
+   - `always`: Longhorn will create a backup for all volumes, regardless of their existing backups.
    - `disabled`: Longhorn will not create any backups for volumes.
 1. If a volume backup policy is not specified, the policy will be automatically set to `if-not-present`.
 This ensures that volumes without any existing backups will be backed up during the Longhorn system backup.